DanielKote/Foreman2/README.md

 This is a relatively simple program for generating flowcharts for production lines in the game [Factorio](https://www.factorio.com/).

-Requires .Net 4.8 or higher and Visual C++ 2019 x86 to run.
-I am not sure about earlier versions, sorry.
+Requires .NET 10 (Windows) and the native Visual C++ runtime used by Google OR-Tools (x64).
+The release build targets `net10.0-windows`.

 For example, here's a flowchart showing the optimal resources and assemblers required to make the first base red science in the Pyanodon mod pack (rather comparable to base Factorio rocket I would say):